ProstoChel/BetterJoy/readme/ReadmeLast.txt

-Finally, we have readme and version history.
-Yeah, you can use github to get changelog, but it's not popular.
-This is online document
+ATTENTION!
+Temporary you can get last release on TG chat, not in autoUpdater.

-You always can discuss BetterJoy in TG https://t.me/betterjoy and get some answers
+You always can discuss BetterJoy in TG chat https://t.me/betterjoy and get some answers

 If you like BetterJoy, you can support project with this https://www.paypal.me/betterjoy ;)
 It's really hard to develop, you can check it.
 Also you can help with your code, it will be great.
 Just follow github.com/ProstoChel/BetterJoy

-We work on:
+I work on:
 -Regulated source of energy mode - it's not just powerbank, it can use any voltage/wattage/TC in the end or connect some devices
 -Puff detection - in this mode you do not need press fire button, all you need is start to puff -Flashlight mode